Work permits for employees in China: A complete guide for employers [2024]

 Once in China…

-• The applicant must temporarily register with the local police within 24 hours of entering the country.
+• The applicant must temporarily register with the local police when entering the country.
 Hotels may be able to make this registration on the individual’s behalf.

 • The applicant must obtain a medical certification ASAP after entering the country unless they have a completed, translated medical checkup from another country.